-- In the console tree, click Recovery Manager for Active Directory, and then click Settings on the Action menu. - 2.
+- 1. In the console tree, click Recovery Manager for Active Directory, and then click Settings on the Action menu. - 2.
 In the Recovery Manager for Active Directory Settings dialog box, open the E-mail tab. - 3.
 On the E-mail tab, specify the following settings: - Service Type Select SMTP Authentication or Exchange OAuth2 for Microsoft 365 Exchange Online. - SMTP Authentication

 - SMTP server.
 Provides a space for you to specify the SMTP server for outgoing messages. - SMTP port.
 Provides a space for you to specify the port number (default port for SMTP is 25) to connect to on your outgoing mail (SMTP) server. - From address.
 Provides a space for you to specify the return address for your e-mail notification messages.
 It is recommended that you specify the e-mail address of the RMAD administrator. - SMTP server requires authentication.
 When selected, specifies that you must log on to your outgoing mail server. - User.
 Provides a space for you to specify the account name used to log on to the SMTP server. - Password.
 Provides a space for you to specify the user password. - Use Secure Sockets Layer (SSL) to encrypt the connection.
-Allows you to use SSL when accessing the e-mail server. - Exchange OAuth2 Authentication - To set up email notifications for Microsoft 365 Exchange Online, you need to register Recovery Manager for Active Directory with Azure Active Directory.
-For steps to create and manage your Azure Active Directory application see Registering Application for Microsoft 365 Exchange Online Email Notifications. - From address.
+Allows you to use SSL when accessing the e-mail server.

+• Exchange OAuth2 Authentication

+- To set up email notifications for Microsoft 365 Exchange Online, you need to register Recovery Manager for Active Directory with Microsoft Entra ID.
+For steps to create and manage your Microsoft Entra ID application see Registering Application for Microsoft 365 Exchange Online Email Notifications. - From address.
 Provides a space for you to specify the return address for your email notification messages.
 It is recommended that you specify the e-mail address of the RMAD administrator. - Application (client) ID.
-Provide the application (client) ID for the Azure Active Directory application created for Recovery Manager for Active Directory email notifications. - Directory (tenant) ID.
-Provide the directory (tenant) ID for the Azure Active Directory application created for Recovery Manager for Active Directory email notifications. - Certificate Thumprint.
-Provide the certificate thumbprint for the Azure Active Directory application created for Recovery Manager for Active Directory email notifications. - Test Settings.
+Provide the application (client) ID for the Microsoft Entra ID application created for Recovery Manager for Active Directory email notifications. - Directory (tenant) ID.
+Provide the directory (tenant) ID for the Microsoft Entra ID application created for Recovery Manager for Active Directory email notifications. - Certificate Thumbprint.
+Provide the certificate thumbprint for the Microsoft Entra ID application created for Recovery Manager for Active Directory email notifications. - U.S Government GCC High.
+Check this box if you are using an US Government GCC High account for Exchange Online OAuth2 notification. - Test Settings.
 Sends a test notification message to the address set in the "From" address text box.
 Use this button to verify that the specified e-mail notification settings are valid.